Hike Vietnam Memorial Trail In Surprise For Sunset

 Keyhole Cave Sedona

 If you’re fascinated by caves and the windows they create then you’ll love Keyhole Cave.
-This cave has a grand entrance that can be spotted miles away but is still tucked back off the beaten path so not many people visit it.
-Getting to this Sedona cave isn’t for beginner hikers or those afraid of […]
+This Sedona cave has a grand entrance that can be spotted miles away but is still tucked back off the beaten path, so not many people visit it.
+Getting to this off-trail location will require some light route finding skills […]

 Sedona Caves